rizac/eGSIM/README.md

 used by eGSIM.
 As we have seen during installation, it is a forked repository from the [upstream branch](https://github.com/GEMScienceTools/gmpe-smtk.git).

-By convention **the branch `master` of smtk must always point to the latest tested commit used in production**.
+By convention **the last commit of the `master` branch of smtk is the updated one which can be used in production** (basically, the one written in the `requirements` text files).
 Therefore, when fixing an smtk issue or implementing a new feature, switch to a dev branch (we usually use the branch called ... "dev").

 Then simply implement your changes, tests and issue a PR, as usual.
-Once done, you now can get back to eGSIM by simply staying in the "dev" branch (or whatever): because in dev mode smtk is usually installed as editable ('-e' flag), you immediately have the new features/fixes available in eGSIM locally.
+Meanwhile, because in dev mode smtk is usually installed as editable ('-e' flag), you don't need to change anything locally, as the new features/fixes are already available in eGSIM.

-Then, **once the PR is merged in the upstream branch**, you can switch to "master" in smtk, and merge from the upstream branch.
+Then, *once the PR is merged in the upstream branch*, you can switch back to the "master" branch in smtk, and merge from the upstream branch, as follows:

 <details>
 	<summary>First make sure you added the upstream branch (once-only operation)</summary>